MantasBalbierius/Example/README.md

 # How to change data settings of NOIA Node GUI for Windows 10

-**Settings file automatically is located and generated on directory _AppData\Roaming\noia-node_ to quick locate settings file press "File folder" button on Wallet settings**
+**Settings file automatically is located and generated on directory _AppData\Roaming\noia-node_ to quick locate settings file press "File folder" button on Wallet settings**.
+You can open and modify file `node.settings` by text editor.
+Example: Notepad

 ## Wallet > Wallet
 Settings are for your ethereum wallet address.
 You can simply copy your wallet address with ctrl+c and in NOIA Node GUI press button "Paste from clipboard".